luyadev/luya.io/docs/guide/app/assets.md

 If you are registering an asset bundle in other places, you should provide the needed view object.
 E. g. to register an asset bundle in a widget class you can get the view object by `$this->view`.

 When an asset bundle is registered with a view, behind the scenes Yii will register all its dependent asset bundles.
 And if an asset bundle is located in a directory inaccessible through the Web, it will be published to a Web directory.
 Only when the view renders a page, it will generate `link` and `script` tags for the CSS and JavaScript files listed in the registered bundles.
-The order of these tags is determined by the dependencies among the registered bundles and the order of the assets listed in the `yii\web\AssetBundle::$css` and `yii\web\AssetBundle::$js` properties.
+The order of these tags is determined by the dependencies among the registered bundles and the order of the assets listed in the <class name="yii\web\AssetBundle" prop="css" /> and <class name="yii\web\AssetBundle" prop="js" /> properties.

 ### Publish Options